BYD Sealion 7 Review 2025: Price, specs & boot space

 The Tesla Model Y is the closest car to the BYD Sealion 7 not just in terms of range and price, but also size/shape.
 Both cars are classed as SUVs but aren't exactly lofty, boxy things like a typical vehicle from that genre.
 The BYD is cheaper, but the Tesla will go further on a full charge.

 That's far from the Sealion 7's only rival, though.
 This has become a busy section of the electric-car market, with the Kia EV6, Volkswagen ID.5 and the Hyundai Ioniq 5 ranges all starting around the £45k mark as well.
-It'll have its work cut out for it, in other words.
+It has its work cut out for it, in other words.

 Comfort and design: BYD Sealion 7 interior